carloshernandez85/oilSite/README.md

 # Project Title

 Fake Oil Company Site!
 Let's take an industry that could really use website updates and see what we can do...
+Also, the site had a fixed background as drone footage of an oil rig but the file(s) are too big for personal pages :(

 ## Getting Started